KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

 This is a fairly simple process of mapping the debug report buffer associated with each command buffer that was just submitted and looking to see if the GPU instrumentation code wrote anything.
-The layer clears the buffer to zeroes when it is allocated and after processing any buffer that was written to.
+The layer clears the buffer to zeros when it is allocated and after processing any buffer that was written to.
-The instrumented shader code expects these buffers to be cleared to zeroes before it writes to them.
+The instrumented shader code expects these buffers to be cleared to zeros before it writes to them.

 The layer then prepares a "common" validation error message containing: